Decorating my home is one of my favorite things to do. Enjoy this post full of thrifty Easter decor ideas.

 In the end, the bunny picture looked nicer on our hutch, so I put him there among all of my milk glass and pitchers.

-The wooden bunny my mother gave me last year is now sitting on a plate under a cloche, and I added a few paper Easter eggs to an egg-shaped bowl I have on the cabinet I repainted with Amy Howard chalk paint last year.
+The wooden bunny my mother gave me last year is now sitting on a plate under a cloche, and I added a few paper Easter eggs to an egg-shaped bowl I have on the cabinet I repainted with Amy Howard One Step chalk paint last year.